Imran4424/Software-Architecture/SolidPrinciples.md

 Since, scanner and printer combo don't support fax functionality, if user attempt to use fax function it will crush and show an error message.

-Implementation of Printer as follows
+And Implementation of Printer as follows

 ```swift
 class Printer: MultiFunction {